rowaasr13/garrison-mission-manager/GarrisonMissionManager.md

 [![Donate to the author of Garrison Mission Manager](https://www.paypal.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cn=Add+special+instructions+to+the+addon+author%28s%29&business=rowaasr13%40gmail.com&bn=PP-DonationsBF%3Abtn_donateCC_LG.gif%3ANonHosted&lc=US&cmd=_donations&rm=1&no_shipping=1&currency_code=USD&return=https%3A%2F%2Fwww.curse.com%2Faddons%2Fwow%2Fgarrison-mission-manager&cancel_return=https%3A%2F%2Fwww.curse.com%2Faddons%2Fwow%2Fgarrison-mission-manager&item_name=Garrison+Mission+Manager+%28from+Curse.com%29) [![Support author of Garrison Mission Manager on Patreon](https://media-elerium.cursecdn.com/attachments/192/602/support-on-patreon26.png)](https://www.patreon.com/rowaasr13)

-Garrison Mission Manager, v57
+Garrison Mission Manager, v58

 * http://www.curse.com/addons/wow/garrison-mission-manager
 * http://www.wowinterface.com/downloads/info23375-GarrisonMissionManager.html

+A tool to assists you with selecting best team for Battle for Azeroth mission table, Legion's Class Hall and WoD's Garrison/Shipyard missions and other followers management tasks.

 # Additional downloads
 * [LibTTScan](https://mods.curse.com/addons/wow/libttscan-1) - to show Artifact Power amount on mission rewards.
 * [GMM - Load On Login](https://mods.curse.com/addons/wow/gmm-on-login) - to make GMM load on login and make all its features available right from entering the game instead of delaying load until you interact with Blizzard UI.

 # Best team selection
-The core of GMM is team selection: mission list will have one button and individual mission page will have top 3 buttons in Class Hall, Shipyard and Garrison.
+The core of GMM is team selection: mission list will have one button and individual mission page will have top 3 buttons at Battle for Azeroth mission table, Class Hall, Shipyard and Garrison.
 Clicking any of those button set suggested team.
 Each button will show you success rate along with icons of bonuses gained by that team or reduced time.
 Hovering over those buttons will show tooltip with suggested team.

 GMM checks all combinations of all followers and selects those that give best total success chance reported directly from WoW.
 This takes care of each and every trait and ability your followers have, present and future, without any need for special updates.